sotelo/scribe/README.md

 ## To Do
  * Improve documentation.
  * Fix code to decide when to finish sampling.
-Now it's hacky.
  * Write code for weight noise and variational objective.
  * Make model more flexible.
 Right now the number of layers is hardcoded.
  * Implement Samy Bengio's scheduled sampling.
  * Test multigpu results.
 Speed.
 Generalization.
- * Add mask support for different length sequences.
- * Change data processing to sort sequences by length.
  * Benchmark standardized data against scaled-only data.

 ## References: